webpilot-ai/Webpilot/CONTRIBUTING.md

 ---
 **Q:** Is there any type of contributing license agreement that I have to sign to contribute new features to Fluentify?

 **A:** Currently, you are not required to sign a contributing license agreement.
 What we require is that you put all your contributions under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
-Also, you are requested, for reasons of maintaining consistency, to assign the copyright to **"Fluentify.IO"**, by putting the corresponding license header in your source file (see the existing source files).
+Also, you are requested, for reasons of maintaining consistency, to assign the copyright to **"Webpilot.ai"**, by putting the corresponding license header in your source file (see the existing source files).

 ---